 Consequently, the main goal of expanding the legislation to the private sector is to combat non-compliance and ensure that contractors pay the right amount of income tax and National Insurance.

 The new rules apply to medium and large employers who meet two of the following criteria:

-The short answer is, no. Workers within IR35 legislation will have their tax and NI deducted via the payroll, just as an employee.
-However, they will not be employees and will not be entitled to annual leave or statutory leave and pay as an employee would.
+The short answer is, no. Workers inside IR35 legislation will have their tax and NI deducted via the payroll, just as an employee.
+However, unlike an employee, they will not be entitled to annual leave, statutory leave and pay.